On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

 We already seen that straight maps $f: X \to Y$ induces a natural gate structure $\sim_f$ on $X$.
 In case $X=Y$, we consider also a second natural gate structure, namely: \begin{itemize} \item $\sim_f$: two germs of $X$ are $\sim_f$-equivalent, if they have the same non-collapsed image under $f$. \item $\simfk$: two germs of $X$ are $\simfk$ if there is some $i$, so that they have the same non-collapsed image under $f^i$. \end{itemize}

 Train tracks maps where introduced in~\cite{BH-TrainTracks}.
 The terminology we use here may sounds different, but it is in fact equivalent.
-(See~\cite{FM15,FM20}). \begin{defn} Given a gate structure $\sim$ on a metric tree $X$, a train {\bf track map} $f:X\to X$ with respect to $\sim$, is a straight map such that \begin{enumerate} \item $f$ sends edges to $\sim$-legal paths, and \item if $f(v)$ is a vertex, then $f$ maps $\sim$-inequivalent germs at $v$ to $\sim$-inequivalent germs at $v$. \end{enumerate} \end{defn}
+(See~\cite{FM15,FM20}). \begin{defn} Given a gate structure $\sim$ on a metric simplicial tree $X$, a train {\bf track map} $f:X\to X$ with respect to $\sim$, is a straight map such that \begin{enumerate} \item $f$ sends edges to $\sim$-legal paths, and \item if $f(v)$ is a vertex, then $f$ maps $\sim$-inequivalent germs at $v$ to $\sim$-inequivalent germs at $v$. \end{enumerate} \end{defn}

 It turns out (\cite[Section 8]{FM15}) that if $f$ is train-track for some gate structure $\sim$, then in fact the relation $\sim$ is stronger than (i.e. it contains) $\simfk$.
-In particular if $f$ is $\sim$-train track, then $f$ is $\simfk$-train track.
+In fact, if $f$ is $\sim$-train track, then $f$ is $\simfk$-train track.
 (Also, since $\sim_f$ is always weaker than $\simfk$, if $f$ is $\sim_f$-train track then $\sim_f=\simfk$.)
 In what follows, we generically refer to a train track map as a map $f$, which is train track with respect to $\simfk$.

-\begin{defn} Let $[\phi]\in\Out(\G)$.
+\begin{defn} Let $\phi\in\Aut(\G)$ and $X\in\O(\G)$.
 A topological representative of $\phi$ at $X$ is just an $\O$-map $f:X\to X\phi$.
 In other words, a map $f:X\to X$ such that $f(gx)=\phi(g)x$.
-A (simplicial) train track representative of $\phi$ is a (simplicial\footnote{i.e. mapping vertices to vertices and edges to edgepaths}) map which is train track with respect to $\simfk$.
-If $X$ admits a (simplicial) train track representative of $\phi$, will be called (simplicial) train track point of $\phi$. \end{defn}
+A topological representative of $[\phi]\in\Out(\G)$ is a topological representative of some $\psi\in[\phi]$.
+A (simplicial\footnote{i.e. mapping vertices to vertices and edges to edgepaths}) train track representative of $[\phi]$ is a (simplicial) topological representative $f$ which is train track with respect to $\simfk$.
+Points admitting (simplicial) train track representatives of $[\phi]$ are called (simplicial) train track points of $\phi$. \end{defn}

-\begin{rem} Train track representatives are always optimal maps (see~\cite{FM15,FM20}), and their Lipschitz constant, if bigger than one, is the exponential growth rate of the represented automorphism. \end{rem}
+\begin{rem} Train track representatives are always optimal maps (see~\cite{FM15,FM20}), and their Lipschitz constant, if bigger than one, is the exponential growth rate of the represented automorphism.

+In the case where $[\phi]$ is irreducible, the tension graph of any train track representative (which always exists by Theorem~\ref{PropertiesOfIrreducibles}) is the whole graph. \end{rem}